Some states begin easing lockdowns as coronavirus weakens in Asia

 - White House could alter briefings to limit President Trump's role

-There were more than 890,500 confirmed cases of COVID-19 in the United States on Saturday, according to Johns Hopkins University.
-There have been more than 51,000 deaths in the U.S., with 96,000 recoveries.
-Over 4.6 million tests have been conducted nationwide.
+There were more than 900,000 confirmed cases of COVID-19 in the United States by Saturday, according to Johns Hopkins University.
+There have been more than 51,000 deaths in the U.S., with 96,000 recoveries and over 4.6 million tests have been conducted nationwide.

 Worldwide, there have been over 2.7 million cases, and more than 195,000 people have died.